voidtrance/klipper/docs/Config_Reference.md

 #retry_tolerance: 0
 #   If retries are enabled then retry if largest and smallest probed
 #   points differ more than retry_tolerance.
+#max_fuzz:
+#   Optional maximum fuzzing distance.
+When set, the gantry probe
+#   points will be offset by a random amount between [-max_fuzz,
+#   max_fuzz] in both X and Y. Fuzzing should be used on printers that
+#   use the nozzle when probing in order to avoid repeatedly touching
+#   the same spot.
 ```

 ### [skew_correction]